Bongao: History

 Evidence of human presence in Bongao was carbon-dated to be 8,810 to 5,190 years old, signifying one of the earliest known evidence of human presence in Southeast Asia.
-The bones, jars, shells, and other artifacts and fossils were found in the Bolobok Rock Shelter Cave Archaeological Site, which has been declared as an Important Cultural Treasure by the government in 2017.
+The bones, jars, shells, and other artifacts and fossils were found in the Balobok Rock Shelter Cave Archaeological Site, which has been declared as an Important Cultural Treasure by the government in 2017.

 Much of the Bongao area was the center of Bajau culture and arts for hundreds of years.
 By the 14th century, Muslim missionaries from Arabia arrived and established the first ever mosque in the Philippines.
 The area was heavily converted to Islam, especially when the Sultanate of Sulu in nearby Sulu province was founded.

 The province of Tawi-Tawi was never officially controlled directly by the Spanish as the Sultanate of Sulu was in a perpetual war with Spain, resulting in the preservation of its Muslim and Bajau cultures.
 However, the sultanate waned and was captured by Spain, only to be handed to American forces after a few years.
 Sibutu remained under Spanish rule until 1900.

 Bongao was formally incorporated as a municipality on July 1, 1958 under Executive Order No. 355 signed by President Carlos P. Garcia.

 Before the armed rebellion of the MNLF in the early 1970s, Bongao was merely a backwater village.
 The capital of the province was Batu-Batu (in Panglima Sugala) in the mainland situated in a cove with deep waters suited for anchors of the Philippine Navy.
 At the height of the armed rebellion and fearing that the provincial capitol might be overrun, the government transferred it to Bongao.
 The white-washed, Taj Mahal-inspired provincial capitol building is located on a hill overlooking the bay and the whole town to the north of the Island against the backdrop of Mount Kabugan and the famous Bud Bongao (Bongao Peak).

-The transfer of the seat of government ushered the rapid development of the island as the southernmost center of commerce and trade.
-Suddenly, the population swelled as individuals (and their families) who are in government service moved to the town.
+The transfer of the seat of government marked the beginning of rapid development on the island, establishing it as the southernmost center of commerce and trade.
+The population quickly increased as government employees and their families relocated to the town.

+In 2026, a wild fire devastated over 1,000 homes on the island.
+The fire was centered in Barangay Lamion.
+The blaze, which started late on the night of February 3, spread rapidly through the densely packed community of stilt houses, fueled by strong winds and lightweight building materials.
+Authorities reported no fatalities, and emergency responders evacuated families to temporary shelters while relief efforts were underway.